Robust Training of Social Media Image Classification Models for Rapid Disaster Response

-Since the \textit{Crisis Benchmark Dataset} has not designed to address the multitask learning, therefore, we needed to re-split them as discussed in Section \ref{ssec:exp_multitask_learning}.
+Since the \textit{Crisis Benchmark Dataset} has not been designed to address the multitask learning, we needed to re-split it as discussed in Section \ref{ssec:exp_multitask_learning}.
 This resulted two different settings: {\em(i)} incomplete/missing labels, and {\em(ii)} complete aligned labels.
-The incomplete/missing labels in multitask learning is a challenging problem, which we addressed using masking, i.e., for an unlabeled output we are not computing loss for that particular task.
+The incomplete/missing labels in multitask learning is a challenging problem, which we addressed using masking, i.e., for an unlabeled output, we are not computing loss for that particular task.
 In Table \ref{tab:classification_results_multitask_learning_all_tasks}, we report the results of multitask learning with missing labels where we address all tasks.
-We also investigated different tasks combinations where all labels are present.
+We also investigated different task combinations where all labels are present.
 In Table \ref{tab:classification_results_multitask_learning_task_comb}, we report the results of different tasks combinations where they have complete aligned labels.
-For different task combinations performances differ due to their data sizes, label distribution and task settings.
-The results with multitask learning is not exactly comparable with our single task setup.
-They can serve as a baseline for future studies.
+For different task combinations, performances differ due to their data sizes, label distribution, and task settings.
+The results with multitask learning are not directly comparable with our single task setup.
+However, they can serve as a baseline for future studies.